scrapinghub/web-poet/docs/intro/from-ground-up.rst

     If it sounds like Dependency Injection, you're right.

-If something other than :class:`~.ResponseData` needs to be passed, a different type annotation should be used:
+If something other than :class:`~.HttpResponse` needs to be passed, a different type annotation should be used:

 .. code-block:: python